rexresearch

 desirable.

-The number and spacing of the magnetic elements will be at least
+The number and spacing of the magnetic elements will be at

-magnetic elements of circumferential extent 0.42R, the spacing
+eight permanent magnetic elements of circumferential extent

-on the support body between the pole faces is 0-32R.
-It has been
+0.42R, the spacing on the support body between the pole faces

-empirically determined that an inductive body of circumferential
+is 0-32R.
+It has been empirically determined that an inductive

-extent of about 0.5R functions well.
+body of circumferential extent of about 0.5R functions well.

 The inductor body is preferably of aluminium or other material